-3 golf swing “myths” that can hurt your game
+Three golf swing myths that can hurt your game

 In all my years of teaching and video taping golf swings, I have NEVER, I repeat never, seen anyone pick up their head at impact.
 Yet it remains the No. 1 self diagnosis of most golfers.
-One of the things I hear most often when people come to my lesson tee is, “I know what I do, if I could just learn to stop picking up my head”.
+One of the things I hear most often when people come to my lesson tee is, “I know what I do, if I could just learn to stop picking up my head.”
 The thought is so all consuming sometimes I ask if they are trying to smell the golf ball or hit it.
-The excessive attempt to keep your head down ruins your posture and therefore your ability to move in balance.
+The excessive attempt golf golfers to keep their heads down ruins their posture and therefore their ability to move in balance.

-Fact # 1.
-KEEP YOUR HEAD UP.
-In order to have balance, your head must be up.
-Yes you maintain eye contact with the golf ball, but if the head is down to the point where the chin is buried in the chest, this is a sure fire way to restrict the turning motion that is so critical in the swing.
-This is why bifocals become a bit of a problem — just to be able to see the golf ball, you have keep the head down too much.
-Most reverse pivots start with your head too far down.
-Most “chicken wings” (bent left arm at and through impact) are the result of a poor pivot caused by the head too far down.
-Your head weighs between 8 and 12 pounds and is the heaviest part of the human anatomy — keeping it down can make you top heavy and ruin motion.
-Heads up at set up!
+In order to have balance, a golfer’s head must be up.
+Yes, golfers maintain eye contact with the golf ball, but if their head is down to the point where the chin is buried in the chest, this is a sure fire way to restrict the turning motion that is so critical in the swing.
+This is why bifocals become a bit of a problem; just to be able to see the golf ball, golfers have keep their head down too much.
+Most reverse pivots start with a golfer’s head too far down.
+Most “chicken wings” (bent left arm at and through impact) are the result of a poor pivot caused by the head being too far down.
+Your head weighs between 8 and 12 pounds and is the heaviest part of the human anatomy.
+Keeping it down can make golfers top heavy and ruin their motion.
+Remember, heads up at set up!

-A high percentage of people I have taught over the years have too much tension in their swing.
-Particularly upper body tension.
-This can be the result of holding the club too tightly or hunching the shoulders, but it is ALWAYS the case when you try to keep your left arm straight.
+A high percentage of people I have taught over the years have too much tension in their swing, particularly in their upper bodies.
+This can be the result of holding the club too tightly or hunching the shoulders, but it is ALWAYS the case when golfers try to keep your left arm straight.
 Straight begets stiff, stiff begets tense and tense far too tight, thereby limiting your ability to turn your shoulders in the backswing.
-Try keeping the left arm relaxed, softer, even if means a slight bend in it at the top of your swing.
+Try keeping the left arm relaxed and softer, even if means a slight bend in it at the top of your swing.
 The natural momentum of your downswing will extend it sufficiently into the impact position.
 The benefits of a relaxed left arm will outweigh any advantage you get from keeping it stiff.
-And remember Calvin Peete, who won the Players Championship and 11 other PGA tour events and was one of the straightest drivers ever had a permanently bent left arm!
+And remember that Calvin Peete, who won the The Players Championship and 11 other PGA Tour events, was one of the straightest drivers ever and had a permanently bent left arm!

-The point is this: while these tips, and many others like them, may help some people some of the time, misinterpreting them can be disastrous.
+While these tips, and many others like them may help some people some of the time, misinterpreting them can be disastrous.
 Most of them fall into the “old wives tale” category, folklore that does not hold up in the age of enlightenment.
-Remember this: there is no silver bullet, no magic tip or piece of advice that applies to all of us.
+Remember that there is no silver bullet, no magic tip or piece of advice that applies to all of us.
 When you hear one passed on, you can bet it did not come from a knowledgeable teacher.
 One student’s medicine is another’s poison.
-Be sure to understand the meaning of these “tips” before incorporating them, and be doubly sure they apply to YOUR SWING.
+Be sure to understand the meaning of these “tips” before incorporating them, and be doubly sure they apply to your swing.